chenjiandongx/sniffer/README.md

  128415 root      20   0   18936   7464   6900 S   5.7   0.4   0:11.56 nethogs
 ```

 See what stats they show, sniffer and bandwhich output are very approximate(~ 2.5GB/s). netlogs can only handles packets 1.122GB/s.
-May this be the reason for its low CPU consumption?

 ```shell
 # sniffer